parMaster/ESP32Base/README.md

 Good to haves:
 - As close to RTC as possible, even after multi-day offline modes.
 Without RTC, with occasional NTP availability
 - Easily compilable and deployable examples
+- MQTT interface with authentification
-- Telegram bot interface
+- Total control with a Telegram bot MQTT client

-TBD:
-- web sockets (how often an IoT device needs it?)